-The company office is located in Kars, Ontario, Canada (30km south of Ottawa, the nation's capital, and only 40km north of the U.S. border at Ogdensburg in New York state.
+The company office is located in Ottawa, Canada's national capital, only 60km north of the U.S. border at Ogdensburg in New York state.
 Please contact us by email if you need our mailing or physical address.

 When sending us ZIP file attachments by email rather than using the FTP site, please rename your ZIP file extension ".zzz" rather than ".zip" in order to get through our unfortunately rigid spam filters.

 For corporate and administration inquiries, please contact the President, Kathryn J. Holman.

 For technical and service offering inquiries, please contact the Chief Technology Officer, G. Ken Holman.

 Please do not send HTML-encoded mail messages, as these will likely get caught in spam filters.

 We are in the process of changing our web site to remove all email addresses other than the ones above and info@CraneSoftwrights.com.
 If you try to use any other of the email addresses on an archived page from this web site, or a page from this web site that has not yet been updated, the message will either bounce or be ignored.

 We do try to acknowledge all work and personal email directed to us at one of the email addresses listed above, so if you haven't received a timely response to an email that you have sent to us, please assume that we have lost it in a spam filter and that we are not ignoring it.

 Thank you for your understanding and patience, and we apologize in advance for any problems.

 To send us large files, please do not use our email addresses because we are often on the road; please zip all of the files into a single ZIP archive and upload this ZIP file to our FTP incoming directory at ftp://cranesoftwrights.com (using the username "craneftp at cranesoftwrights.com" (with the "@", not simply "craneftp") and the password "ftp4all") and notify us of its presence by email.